wcook1/Lab_7/README.md

 ```
 to make sure that the connection was established successfuly and you have access to ROS topics.

-5. Ask your TA to help launch the `ur_ros` program on the UR3e tablet.
+5. Ask your TA to help launch the `ur3e_ros` program on the UR3e tablet.
 Note, at this point you are controlling the arm from your computer.
+The terminal with ROS drivers should print the following text `Robot connected to reverse interface.
+Ready to receive control commands.`

 6. Start Moveit! with Rviz for UR3e: